top of page

 A community seminar, facilitated by First Alaskans Institute and Alaska Native Dialogue on Racial Equity (ANDORE) team members, was held in Sitka in spring 2014.

 Historical trauma is the cumulative emotional and psychological trauma accrued over generations.
-Historical trauma can typically be pinpointed at a specific major event or events that affected a community e.g. genocide, famine, war, slavery, colonization, natural disasters, etc. Historical trauma can have varied effects on individuals and populations that may include: unsettled trauma or grief, depression, high mortality, increase of alcohol abuse, child abuse and domestic violence.
+Historical trauma can typically be pinpointed at a specific major event or events that affected a community e.g. genocide, famine, war, slavery, colonization, natural disasters, etc. Historical trauma can have varied effects on individuals and populations that may include: unsettled trauma or grief, depression, high mortality, increase of alcohol misuse, child abuse and domestic violence.
 Examples of historical trauma have been observed among Lakota and other American Indian populations, Jewish Holocaust survivors and descendants, and Alaska Native populations.

 The historical trauma of Alaska Natives is closely related to external events impacting them over hundreds of years; however, the underpinnings of historical trauma predate back to the ethnocentric stance of the Russians and missionaries.
 The holocaust (defined as an act of great destruction and loss of life) experienced by the cultural groups of Alaska Native people, has resulted in trauma that has been handed down to the next generations.